 The Standard Model theory predicts that neutrinos are massless, and yet scientists know that three different types of neutrinos exist: the electron, the muon, and the tau neutrinos.
-Therefore, because of the changing nature of these particles, we know it cannot be massless, and therefore must travel slower than the speed of light.
-But I am getting a head of myself.
+Therefore, because of the changing nature of these particles, we know they cannot be massless and therefore must travel slower than the speed of light.

 The muon neutrino was discovered in 1961 during the Two Neutrino Experiment at the Alternating Gradient Synchrotron in Brooklyn, New York.
 Jack Steinberger, Melvin Schwartz, and Leon Lederman (all Columbia University professors) wanted to look at the weak nuclear force, which happens to be the only one impacting neutrinos.
 The goal was to see if neutrino production was possible, for up to then, you detected them via natural processes like nuclear fusion from the sun.